-Eligible Expenses - for Covered Health Services, incurred while the Plan is in effect, Eligible Expenses are determined by UnitedHealthcare as stated below and as detailed in How the Plan Works.
+Eligible Expenses - for Covered Health Services, incurred while the Plan is in effect, Eligible Expenses are determined by the UnitedHealthcare as stated below and as detailed in Eligible Expenses Section of How the Consumer Choice Plan Works.

-Eligible Expenses are determined solely in accordance with UnitedHealthcare's reimbursement policy guidelines.
+Eligible Expenses are determined in accordance with UnitedHealthcare's reimbursement policy guidelines or as required by law.
 UnitedHealthcare develops the reimbursement policy guidelines, in UnitedHealthcare's discretion, following evaluation and validation of all provider billings in accordance with one or more of the following methodologies:

-- As indicated in the most recent edition of the Current Procedural Terminology (CPT), a publication of the American Medical Association, and/or the Centers for Medicare and Medicaid Services (CMS). - As reported by generally recognized professionals or publications. - As used for Medicare.

-As determined by medical staff and outside medical consultants pursuant to other appropriate source or determination that UnitedHealthcare accept.
+- As indicated in the most recent edition of the Current Procedural Terminology (CPT), a publication of the American Medical Association, and/or the Centers for Medicare and Medicaid Services (CMS). - As reported by generally recognized professionals or publications. - As used for Medicare. - As determined by medical staff and outside medical consultants pursuant to other appropriate source or determination that UnitedHealthcare accepts.